 This information will be used to assess your capacity and expertise to deliver goods, works, or services.

 There are no standard qualifications required here, and it is expected that you will detail any qualification relevant to the opportunities you will be bidding for.
-This section could be filled with industry qualifications or evidence from other relevant projects.
+This section could be filled with industry qualifications or International Organisation for Standardisation (ISO) certifications.

 4. Trade Assurances